Planetary Science Institute: Description

 Founded in 1972 by William Kenneth Hartmann, PSI is involved in many NASA missions, the study of Mars, asteroids, comets, interplanetary dust, the formation of the Solar System, extrasolar planets, the origin of life, and other scientific topics.
 It actively participated in the Dawn mission, which explored Vesta between 2011 and 2012, and Ceres between 2015 and 2018.
 It managed the GRaND a Gamma Ray and Neutron Detector spectrometer, which mapped the surfaces of the two minor planets to determine how they were formed and evolved.

-PSI's orbit@home was a distributed computing project through which the public can help in the search for near-Earth objects.
+PSI's orbit@home was a distributed computing project through which the public could help in the search for near-Earth objects.
 The institute is also involved in science education through school programs, popular science books and art.

+From 2004 to 2025 the Mark V. Sykes served as director of PSI.